 Herning is the fourth largest town in the central Danish region.
 Historically it has been famous for its industry and for trading.

 The south of Denmark is a very interesting region.
-And perhaps there is no town that has as much of a southern Danish vibe as Sønderborg.
+And perhaps there is no town that has as much of a southern Danish vibe as Sønderborg!

 The main reason to visit is the local architecture.
-Kalundborg has an impressive church, Vor Frue Kirke, and the old part of the town has a Middle Age vibe.
+Kalundborg has an impressive church, Vor Frue Kirke, and the old part of the town has a distinct Middle Age vibe.
 If you’re a cultural traveler interested in history, you will enjoy Kalundborg.

 Holbæk has a very unique location as it borders the small Isefjord.
 It’s a coastal town near the larger city of Roskilde.

-Since Holbæk is quite close to Copenhagen and Roskilde – cities you are very likely to visit on your trip to Denmark – it also makes sense to consider Holbæk, at least for a short day trip.
+Since Holbæk is quite close to Copenhagen and Roskilde – cities you are very likely to visit on your trip to Denmark – it also makes sense to consider Holbæk, at least for a quick day trip.

-The main attraction in Helsingør is Kronborg Castle – a UNESCO World Heritage site.
-William Shakespeare was inspired by Kronborg when writing Hamlet.
-Today, Kronborg’s interior is well decorated with outstanding furniture.
+The main attraction in Helsingør is Kronborg Castle – officially listed as a UNESCO World Heritage site.
+William Shakespeare was inspired by Kronborg Castle when writing Hamlet.
+Today, Kronborg’s interior is well-decorated with outstanding furniture.
 You can also see some art.
-One of the highlights is found in the basement of the castle – the statue of Holger Danske (Ogier the Dane).
+One of the highlights is found in the basement of the castle – the sculpture of ‘Holger Danske’ (Ogier the Dane).

-With a location on the western part of the island, Rønne has a small harbour.
-This is a great place to see, as many of the town’s main buildings are located just behind the harbour.
+With a location on the western part of the island, Rønne has a small harbor.
+This is a great place to see, as many of the town’s main buildings are located just behind the harbor.
 Rønne has some interesting museums, but simply walking around in the town can be a joyous experience: Its signature cobblestones give off a romantic vibe, and the half-timbered houses add to this feeling.
 There are several nice restaurants in Rønne, and it is the perfect place to go for a calm holiday, or if you need a place to stay while exploring the rest of the island.

-You can sail to Rønne from either Denmark, Sweden, Germany or Poland as there are many frequent ferry connections.
+You can sail to Rønne from either Denmark, Sweden, Germany, or Poland as there are many frequent ferry connections.